Funding Opportunities

 Friends of the Law Library

-The Law Library caters to the study, reference and research needs of students and faculty.
+The Law Library caters to the study, reference and research needs of Law students and faculty.
 The Library houses a research collection of approximately 225,000 volumes acquired from major common law jurisdictions of the world including Canada, the United States, the United Kingdom, Australia and New Zealand, the European Community and the Pacific Rim.
+Donations to this fund are used to purchase books in specialized and expanding areas of interest to ensure that a comprehensive research collection is maintained.

 Top